 Percentage of Single, Multifamily, and Condo Properties

-The CVEP observed that most second homeowner properties included 42,973 (58.5%) single family and 30,485 (41.5%) condo properties.
-(Although owners may retain a post office box locally, there is no data to support that percentage.)
+The CVEP observed that most second-homeowner properties included 42,973 (58.5%) single-family and 30,485 (41.5%) condo properties.
+(Although owners may retain a post office box locally, no data supports that percentage.)

 Property ownership by Nationality